>> Home Page | Abs/Core Program | Articles | Firefighters | Kettlebells | Contact Us

 • Shoulders relaxed and down, rolled back

-• Abdominals lightly contracted, tailbone pointed to the floor
+• Abdominals contracted, tailbone pointed to the floor

 • Knees are kept soft, not locked